rijuvenator/DisplacedDimuons/Analysis/README.md

 `analyzers/` is where I keep my analyzers: scripts that run over trees and create ROOT files containing histograms.

-The following analyzers do not use the full _Primitives_ and _Analyzer_ machinery.
+The following analyzers do not use the full _Primitives_ and _Analyzer_ machinery, but use parts of the interface from _Analyzer_ and take the same command line options, and hence work with `runAll.py`:

   * **genPlots.py** produces simple gen particle plots from the tree, calling `TTree::Draw()` directly and setting up some wrapper classes to do it neatly.
 It also sets _TTree_ aliases, for the same purpose.
 It writes histograms to ROOT files and runs quickly enough that a batch submission script is not necessary.